Enjoy Your Cut Flowers Longer Using These Tips

-The right sized jar is an essential element in the life of your cut arrangement.
-At Green, because we employ trained San Diego florists, we choose the right sized receptacle to ensure that the clipped stems fit nicely into the mouth of the vase.
+The right sized vase is an essential element in the life of your cut arrangement.
+At Green, because we employ trained professional florists, we choose the right sized receptacle to ensure that the clipped stems fit nicely into the mouth of the vase.
 If it is too narrow, the stems might get squished, and if it is too wide, the arrangement will not have any shape.
-At our Hillcrest flower store, we carry a variety of different sized vases and containers designed to hold various flowers.
+At our Hillcrest flower store, we carry a variety of different sized ceramic and glass vases and containers designed to hold various flowers.
 Some work best for short and stocky, while others are better for tall and showy flowers.
 Our team can help you make the right choice.

 One option that often scares beginners away is to use a low vase, in the shape of a cube or small bowl.
 To make it work, you will have to cut the stem length significantly.
 Don’t be afraid to choose a low vase, like a cube or small fishbowl, and drastically clip the stems.
 Using a clean vessel, fill it two-thirds of the way to the top with fresh, cool water.
 If you are trying to get your flowers to open, you should substitute cool water for warm water.
 The warm temperature will help facilitate the opening of the bloom.
 But remember, if you are trying to keep you cut flowers alive longer you will want to use cold water.

 4. Change the Water

 Fresh, clean water will keep your cut flowers alive longer.
 About every three days take the flowers out of the vase and replenish the water.
 Rinse the vase with warm water to clean it out then fill it to two-thirds with fresh water.
 If you have a packet of “plant food” provided by many florists (see below) to help keep your arrangement alive longer, this is a perfect time to add it.
 If you have dying foliage, it is a good idea to remove it now as well.